-The reset button is connected in parallel with the external reset pin on the DIO connector.
-Pressing this button with cause a hardware reset.
-The system will perform a 'cold' boot.
+The DIO pin 12 is connected in parallel with the on-board power reset chip.
+See Section 6 for details.
+Pulling DIO pin 12 low will perform a 'cold' boot.

-13 PC/104 Bus Expansion
+15 PC/104 Bus Expansion

 The PC/104 is a compact implementation of the PC/AT ISA bus ideal for embedded applications.
-Designers benefit from using an alreadythese signals have a nonstandard usage. besigners benefit from using an alreadydeveloped standard, rather than creating their own.
-Further, the presence of a compact form-factor PC compatible standard has encouraged the development of a broad array of off-theshelf products, allowing a very quick time to market for new products.
+Designers benefit from using an already-developed standard, rather than creating their own.
+Further, the presence of a compact form-factor PC compatible standard has encouraged the development of a broad array of off-the-shelf products, allowing a very quick time to market for new products.